-The completed NI 43-101 Technical Report ("Report") was filed by WSP on April 14 2015 and included a restatement of the mineral resource estimate and present in-pit mineral resource estimate.
+The completed NI 43-101 Technical Report ("Report") was filed by WSP on April 14, 2015 and included a restatement of the mineral resource estimate and present in-pit mineral resource estimate.
 The Report was prepared by Todd McCracken, P.Geo.
 (Geology), Ms. Joanne Robinson, P.Eng.
 (Mining), Mr. Mireno Dhe Paganon, Eng, (Metallurgical and processing), Mr. Bruce White, PrEng.
 (Infrastructures), Mr. Paul Vermaak, Pr.Sci.Nat, (Environmental and social aspects), and Mr. Jean-Sebastien Houle, Eng. (financial).
 All individuals providing certifications are Independent Qualified Persons as defined by NI 43-101.

-Mr. Gregory Smith, P. Geo.
-Vice President, Exploration of Pinecrest is the qualified Person as defined by NI 43-101 and has prepared and approved the technical data and information.
+Mr. Gregory Smith, P. Geo., Vice President, Exploration of Pinecrest is the qualified Person as defined by NI 43-101 and has prepared and approved the technical data and information.

-The PEA was based on the July 15, 2014 NI 43-101 Inferred Mineral Resource estimate prepared by WSP and using a 0.5 g/t cut-off (see Table 2 for details).
+The PEA was based on the July 15, 2014 NI 43-101 Inferred Mineral Resource estimate prepared by WSP which as a result of the PEA is being restated using a 0.5 g/t cut-off.
+(See Table 2 for details).